AdrianNiu/plone_aws/README.md

 Amazon Comprehend can discover the meaning and relationships in text from customer support incidents, product reviews, social media feeds, news articles, documents, and other sources.

+brat is an online environment for collaborative text annotation that can be run on a (possibly local) server and then used in a browser.
+But Annotating significantly longer text spans (i.e. paragraphs) turns out to be really inconvenient.

 JS library for ML: Brain.js; Synaptic; Neataptic